ChrisMThomasson/fractal_cipher/FFE/README.md

-Funny Fractal Encryption, a study on entropy.
+Funny Fractal Encryption, a study on fractal entropy.